Difference Between Bid and Offer

 The two-way price quote of TCS Limited on Nifty on 13.01.2019 at 10.40 am is shown below.

 As we can see the Stock of TCS is a highly liquid large Cap Stock and forms part of Nifty Index and as such the spread is quite narrow which would not have been the case in thinly traded securities or illiquid counters.
 Thus, if an investor intends to buy 1000 shares at the immediate market rate, he/she can do so by buying the shares at the current Offer Rate of Rs 2071.9.

-Similarly, an Investor who intends to sale the share immediately at market rate can do so by selling the same at the current Bid rate of Rs 2071.25.
+Similarly, an Investor who intends to sell the share immediately at market rate can do so by selling the same at the current Bid rate of Rs 2071.25.

 Bid vs. Offer Price Infographics